 Youngstown State believes in fostering a creative and integrated approach to learning.
 Their mission is to put their students in positions to lead in discovering and applying knowledge.
-Upon graduation, students in the bachelor degree in nutrition and dietetics will improve the health of patients and the community.
+Upon graduation, students in the bachelor degree in nutrition and dietetics program will improve the health of patients and the community.
 They will provide quality programs, including medical nutrition therapy.
 Students also learn how to conduct nutrient analysis and manage food and nutrition services across various organizations.

 Degree: BS in Applied Science in Dietetics